-- Partnering with mana whenua to include iwi, hapū and marae aspirations in spatial planning in a purposeful and meaningful way - Enabling development of multiple owned Māori Land and Treaty Settlement Land to enhance cultural, social and economic wellbeing - Adapting to and mitigating against a changing climate, transition to a climateresilient and low emissions future and facilitate the transition to a low carbon economy by shifting toward more compact urban design - Addressing housing needs, including access to affordable housing and improved liveability through good placemaking and amenities.

-- Implementing the agreed Connected

-Centres urban growth model and focus

-future development on key inner-city areas

-such as the Te Papa Peninsula (including

-the Central City) and other priority

-development areas at increased densities,

-including linking the inner city along new

-public transport corridors with outlying
+- Partnering with mana whenua to include iwi, hapū and marae aspirations in spatial planning in a purposeful and meaningful way. - Enabling development of multiple owned Māori Land and Treaty Settlement Land to enhance cultural, social and economic wellbeing. - Adapting to and mitigating against a changing climate, transition to a climate-resilient and low emissions future and facilitate the transition to a low carbon economy by shifting toward more compact urban form. - Addressing housing needs, including access to affordable housing and improved liveability through good placemaking and amenities. - Implementing the agreed Connected Centres urban growth model and focus future development on key inner-city areas such as the Te Papa Peninsula (including the Central City) and other priority development areas at increased densities, including linking the inner city along new public transport corridors with outlying growth areas: - Encourage higher densities and self-contained developments to achieve better live, work and play outcomes - Create great places for people to live, work, learn and play in at the neighbourhood, local community and sub-regional level - Enhance the public transport system through prioritising and reassigning space within corridors, alongside having an efficient rail and road freight network, and new walking and cycling networks.
+To achieve this, we need supportive integrated land use planning and coordinated implementation.

-growth areas:

-- Encourage higher densities and selfcontained developments to achieve better live, work and play outcomes

-- Create great places for people to live, work, learn and play in at the neighbourhood, local community and sub-regional level

-- Enhance the public transport system through prioritising and reassigning space within corridors, alongside having an efficient rail and road freight network, and new walking and cycling networks.
-To achieve this, we need supportive integrated land use planning and coordinated implementation

-- Achieving an integrated approach and accommodating growth within the limits set through Ngā Wai ki Mauao me Maketu which: - Recognises the importance of the waters (coastal and freshwater bodies) that flow to Mauao and Maketu and the significance of these two places to tangata whenua; and - Recognises the linkages between the maunga (mountains), ngāhere (forests), awa (waterways), repo (wetlands), tāhuna (estuaries) and moana (harbours and ocean). - Growing successful centres and business areas to support communities and grow jobs. - Building on the sub-region's economic advantages - the Port of Tauranga, horticulture, food production and technology. - Providing a platform for a more certain environment for the funding of development and housing provision, to better meet the needs of the community, leading to improved wellbeing and economic performance.
+- Achieving an integrated approach and accommodating growth within the limits set through Ngā Wai ki Mauao me Maketu which: - Recognises the importance of the waters (coastal and freshwater bodies) that flow to Mauao and Maketu and the significance of these two places to tāngata whenua; and - Recognises the linkages between the maunga (mountains), ngāhere (forests), awa (waterways), repo (wetlands), tāhuna (estuaries) and moana (harbours and ocean). - High level of active awareness there is of the natural environment from most of our citizens. - Growing successful centres and business areas to support communities and grow jobs. - Building on the sub-region's economic advantages the Port of Tauranga, horticulture, food production and technology. - Industrial activities that provide an economic opportunity for the region. - Providing a platform for a more certain environment for the funding of development and housing provision, to better meet the needs of the community, leading to improved wellbeing and economic performance.